checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

 The check retries ratio indicates how many of the total checks run were retried due to an initial failed attempt.

 <video alt="Viewing multiple attempts via tabs" autoplay loop muted src="/docs/images/monitoring/check-overview-time-ribbon-with-retries.mp4"></video>

+If you are using the [parallel scheduling strategy](/docs/monitoring/global-locations), instead of individual locations you will see an aggregated result for all check locations in the time ribbon tooltip.
+Below the ribbon all locations & their respective status will be displayed as a group.
+You can select *All locations* to see an overview of all check runs, or select an individual location to go directly to that check result.

 {{< info >}}
 For self-service plans check results will only be [available in aggregate format](/docs/monitoring/how-we-store-data) after 30 days.